Quantumofcosmos/quantumofcosmos.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to come to this blog more often..
+subtitle: Why you'd want to come to my blog more often..
 ---

 What does Mechanical engineering, Hyderabad, Data science, Violin and this site's avatar have in common.?